sasa1977/site_encrypt/README.md

 ## Status

-Extreme alpha.
-It's highly unstable, unfinished, there's no documentation, no tests, and the API can change radically.
+- The library is tested in a [simple production](https://www.theerlangelist.com), where it has been constantly running since mid 2018.
+- The API is not stable.
+Expect breaking changes in the future.
+- The documentation is non-existant.
+- The tests are basic.

 Use at your own peril :-)

 ## Dependencies

 - [Certbot](https://certbot.eff.org/) >= 0.31 (ACME client used to obtain certificate)

-I have plans to replace Certbot with a native implementation in Elixir, but can't promise when will that happen, or if it will happen at all.

 ## Using with Phoenix

 ### Local development

-A basic demo Phoenix project is available [here](https://github.com/sasa1977/site_encrypt/tree/master/phoenix_demo).
+A basic demo Phoenix project is available [here](./demos/phoenix).

-In a nutshell, you need to do the following things:

-- Add the dependency
-- Create the certbot callback module
-- Add ACME challenge plug into the plug pipeline
-- Adapt endpoint configuration
-- Start your endpoint through SiteEncrypt

-Let's break this one step at a time.

 First, you need to add the dependency to `mix.exs`: